 • the resources and opportunities that collections provide to scholars and performers

 • the role collections play in both the preservation of singular antiques and the design, construction, and dissemination of replicas (that model both existing and lost instruments), and

 • the implications of restoring objects that are subject both to regular use and historical veneration.

 We are particularly interested in presentations that explore the role of keyboard instruments in different kinds of collections — for instance, the inclusion of historical keyboards in art collections, or of player pianos or barrel-organs in technology collections — and the ways such collections frame keyboards as aesthetic, technological, and/or social objects.

-The conference committee welcomes paper proposals for 25-minute presentations.
-We particularly welcome proposals from younger scholars, and hope to make some funding assistance available for travel to the conference for current students.
-Abstracts of c.
-300 words should be sent to firstname.lastname@example.org by April 1st, 2018.
+We are especially receptive to proposals from younger scholars and hope to provide funding assistance for current students.
+Abstracts of no more than 300 words should be sent to email@example.com by January 15, 2019.